FRCAluminati3555/aluminati-vision/README.md

 make
 sudo make install
 ```
-3. Find the OpenCV library file somwhere in /usr/local (The find command may be helpful here).
+4. Find the OpenCV library file somwhere in /usr/local (The find command may be helpful here).
+5. Copy the library to /home/pi/AluminatiVision/jni.
+6. Remove the /home/pi/opencv folder.
+7. Continue with the steps in the setup instructions.

 # Notice
 The scripts have been collected from various projects and are released under different licenses.
 Here is a list of links to these projects: